Get My Budget

 What are the Rules for Driving with Glasses?

 There are two important vision zones that you need to be able to see clearly while driving.
-The first one is immediate vision such as the dashboard, rearview mirror and speed dials.
-The second is distance vision which is anything on the road in front of you or behind you.
+The first one is immediate vision, which includes the dashboard, rearview mirror, and speed dials.
+The second is distance vision which is anything on the road in front or behind you.

 In case you cannot see what’s in your immediate or distance vision zones, then you’re going to need prescription glasses that will allow you to drive safely and with ease.